moj-analytical-services/user-guidance/source/documentation/appendix-docs/botor.md

 but on the current test version it's not quite that simple.

-First open your project, and then in the **console**__ run
+First open your project, and then in the **console** run

 ```r
 if(!"renv" %in% installed.packages()[, "Package"]) install.packages("renv") # install renv if it doesn't exist on your system
 renv::init(bare = TRUE)
 ```

-and then in the terminal run
+Then in the terminal run

 ```bash
 python3 -m venv renv/venv --without-pip --system-site-packages
 ```

-Then, finally, in the RStudio console run
+Finally, in the RStudio console run the remaining lines:

 ```r
 renv::use_python('renv/venv/bin/python')